-Unless an exemption or extension applies, the failure to comply with the above requirements upon registration will result in the student's exclusion from school until the required health forms are presented to the District.
-New students who register mid-term shall have 30 days following registration to comply with the health examination and immunization regulations.
-If for medical reasons, one or more of the required immunizations must be given after the first day of school, then the student must present, by the first day of school, an immunization schedule and a statement of the medical reasons causing the delay.
+Unless an exemption or extension applies, the failure to comply with the above requirements October 15 of the current school year will result in the student's exclusion from school until the required health forms are presented to the District.
+New students who register after October 15 of the current school year shall have 30 days following registration to comply with the health examination and immunization regulations.
+If a medical reason prevents a student from receiving a required immunization by October 15, then the student must present, by October 15, an immunization schedule and a statement of the medical reasons causing the delay.
 The schedule and statement of medical reasons must be signed by the physician, advanced practice nurse, physician assistant, or local health department responsible for administering the immunizations.
-A minimum of sixty (60) days' notice must be given to the public that proof of health examination and immunization is required prior to registration.

-A student transferring from out-of-state who does not have the required proof of immunization may attend classes only if he or she has proof that an appointment for the required vaccination is scheduled with a party authorized to submit proof of the required vaccinations.
-If the required proof of vaccination is not submitted within 30 days after the student is permitted to attend classes, the student may no longer attend classes until proof of the vaccination is properly submitted.
+A student transferring from out-of-state who does not have the required proof of immunizations by October 15 may attend classes only if he or she has proof that an appointment for the required vaccinations is scheduled with a party authorized to submit proof of the required vaccinations.
+If the required proof of vaccination is not submitted within 30 days after the student is permitted to attend classes, the student may no longer attend classes until proof of the vaccinations is properly submitted.